zepag/build-couchdb/README.md

 On **Solaris**

-This build only supports the OpenCSW toolchain.
-If you do not use OpenCSW, I wish you the best.
-If you have success, let me know!
+This tool only supports the OpenCSW toolchain.
+If you have success with other tools, let me know!

-The SunStudio tools are required:
+The [Solaris Studio][ss] (formerly SunStudio) tools are required.
+On Solaris 10, it's easy.

     sudo pkg install ss-dev

+On Solaris 11, go to the [Solaris Studio download page][ss-download] and get the **Package Installer** file you need.
+Copy it to your Solaris machine and follow the [Solaris Studio installation instructions][ss-install], something like this:

+    bzcat SolarisStudio12.2-*.tar.bz2 | /bin/tar -xf -
+    cd SolarisStudio-12.2-*-pkg-ML

 Also, OpenCSW packages are needed.